SaroyaMan/UNIX_System_Programming_Char_Device/README.md

 # UNIX_System_Programming_Char_Device
 This project is a char device that recieves frames and send them to any process who wants to read from it.
-Exercise 3 - UNIX System Programming
+This project made for Exercise 3 - UNIX System Programming course Shenkar semester C (Summer).

 ### Notes:
 - Please try to run it at least 2-3 times. the read_user sometimes flies on initializing.